-The Board appointed physician review the agility test results as a part of the review to determine pilot fitness.
+The Board appointed physician shall review the agility test results as a part of the review to determine pilot fitness.
 The MRO reviews the agility test results as part of the second review to determine concurrence with the statement of pilot fitness for duty.
-The MRO routinely review the test itself and compares with the track record of pilots who become NOT FIT FOR DUTY as a result of a physical limitation that should have been caught by the agility test.
+The MRO routinely review the test itself and compares with the track record of pilots or pilot trainees who become NOT FIT FOR DUTY as a result of a physical limitation that should have been caught by the agility test.
 The MRO will periodically report to the Board on his or her observations and recommend adjustments to the test itself.

-Recommendation #9: The Board of Pilot Commissioners include in the duties of the Medical Review Office a requirement to stay apprised of the developments in cognitive function testing and to report those developments periodically to the Board.
+The Board of Pilot Commissioners includes in the duties of the Medical Review Office a requirement to stay apprised of the developments in cognitive function testing and to report those developments periodically to the Board.

-Recommendation #10: The Board of Pilot Commissioners amend 7 CCR sec.217 Medical Examination to include a separate appointed physician termed a Medical Review Officer.
+The Board of Pilot Commissioners amends 7 CCR sec.217 Medical Examination to include a separate appointed physician termed a Medical Review Officer.
 The duties of the Medical Review Officer will include the following:

 - Provide a statement of concurrent or non-concurrence following a review the CG-719K, related medical information, agility test results, changes to medication or medical conditions, and the findings of the Board appointed physician; and a specific statement on fitness for duty. - Maintain a separate set of files with the personal health information on each pilot.
-The MRO contract include language to ensure ease of access file for appeals and in the event of a change in MRO - Review the agility test itself and compare the track record of pilots who become NOT FIT FOR DUTY as a result of a physical limitation that should have been caught by the

-- agility test and annual report to the Board on his or her observations and recommend adjustments to the test itself. - Stay apprised of the developments in cognitive function testing and to report those developments annually to the Board - Undertake periodic peer review of the Board appointed physicians. - Undertake periodic quality assurance on medical examination and fit for duty processes. - Provide advice to the BOPC on matters relating to pilot fitness - Participate as a member of the Appeal Board to review fitness determinations of pilots, including the appointment of an independent medical evaluator
+The MRO contract include language to ensure ease of access file for appeals and in the event of a change in MRO - Review the agility test itself and compare the track record of pilots or pilot trainees who become NOT FIT FOR DUTY as a result of a physical limitation that should have been caught by the agility test and annual report to the Board on his or her observations and recommend adjustments to the test itself. - Stay apprised of the developments in cognitive function testing and to report those developments annually to the Board - Undertake annual peer review of the Board appointed physicians. - Undertake annual quality assurance on the medical examination and the fit for duty processes. - Provide advice to the BOPC on matters relating to pilot fitness